Robbie Grossman Player Props: Rangers vs. Rays

 - Grossman is hitting .237 with eight doubles, six home runs and 21 walks.

-- Grossman has had at least one RBI in 32.1% of his games this season (17 of 53), with two or more RBI nine times (17.0%).
-He has also accounted for three or more of his team's runs in four contests.
+- Grossman has had at least one RBI in 32.1% of his games this year (17 of 53), with more than one RBI nine times (17.0%).
+He has also been responsible for three or more of his team's runs in four contests.

-- He has scored in 25 games this year (47.2%), including multiple runs in seven games.
+- He has scored in 47.2% of his games this season, with more than one run scored in 13.2%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.